pavankay/Open-AI-assistant-flask/README.md

      model="gpt-3.5-turbo",
  ```
  or other models depending on your needs for your project
-- For each call you need pay check this [link](https://openai.com/pricing#language-models)for details
+- For each call you need pay check this [link](https://openai.com/pricing#language-models) for details